FREQUENTLY ASKED QUESTIONS

 Who is studying the potential creation of the Central School District?

-Through an interlocal agreement, the cities of Alpine, American Fork, Cedar Hills, Draper, Highland, and Lehi are studying the creation of CSD to serve the students in their communities.
+Through an interlocal agreement, the cities of Alpine, American Fork, Cedar Hills, Draper, Highland, and Lehi studied the creation of a new school district to serve the students in their communities.
 For Draper City, the district would serve the portion of their residents living in Utah County.
+Check out the feasibility study findings here.

-Why is the Central School District being studied?
+Why was the Central School District being studied?

 At over 84,000 students, the Alpine School District (ASD) is the largest school district in Utah and is growing fast.
 The six cities in the proposed CSD boundaries have come together to provide an opportunity for their voters to decide whether to split from ASD.